Spring and Summer aren’t the only seasons in which flowers bloom; some of the prettiest flowers bloom in the Fall.

 If you like filling your garden with tall plants, then you should give the Autumn Fire Sedum a try!
-This plant has a look that’s similar to hydrangea bushes and can be found in shades of pink, red and white.
+This plant can be found in shades of pink, red and white.

 5. Japanese Anemone

-The Japanese Anemone is one of the longest-blooming perennials around.
-It’ll start to bloom in late Summer and continue to bloom throughout the Fall season.
+The Japanese Anemone is one of the longest-blooming perennials you can grow.
+It’ll start to bloom in late summer and continue to bloom throughout the fall season.

-If you crave autumnal foliage that can be used as ground cover, then Fireworks Goldenrod is the perfect choice.
+If you crave autumnal foliage that can be used as ground cover, then Fireworks Goldenrod is a perfect choice.
 It’ll serve as a wonderful complement to your flowers that produce delicate blooms.

 This plant needs full sun but won’t need very much water.
-Joe Pye Weed is one of the hardiest perennials so it’s perfect for gardening beginners.
+Joe Pye Weed is among the hardiest of perennials so it’s perfect for gardening beginners.

 9. Red Jewel Helenium